 Swiss hard rockers Krokus have never been known for their innovative album covers, but this one in particular has always been a head scratcher.
 The album title is Pay It In Metal, and for some reason it's represented by a banana being peeled away to reveal that the "fruit" inside is actually a stack of coins.
 Uh...yeah, OK.
 That makes sense.
 Interestingly enough, our friends at Wikipedia inform me that this album has been released with a grand total of five (!) different covers (and at least one alternate title, Painkiller) over the years.
 I'm willing to bet none of the other four covers are any better than this one.

-On the cover of the fourth album by these Canadian speed metalists, a woman tears off half of her face to reveal the lizard-like being beneath.
-Mind you, this image followed the covers to their Violence and Force debut, in which a woman's bloodied hands were shown fighting off an attacker trying to break through her apartment door, and Long Live the Loud, in which a naked chick knelt at the feet of a sword wielding Conan the Barbarian type dude.
-Hmmmm, think ya got some issues with the ladies there, huh Exciter??
+On the cover of the fourth album by these Canadian speed metalists, a woman peels off half of her face to reveal the "real" lizard-like being beneath.
+Mind you, this image followed their Violence and Force debut, in which a woman's bloodied hands were shown fighting off an attacker trying to break into her apartment, and Long Live the Loud, in which a naked chick knelt at the feet of a sword wielding Conan the Barbarian type dude.
+Hmmmm, got some issues with the ladies there, huh Exciter??
 As for the comically awesome Unveiling the Wicked, the only thing I can guess is that someone in the band's camp must've been a fan of the then-current sci-fi TV series "V." I'm surprised that Warner Bros. television didn't hit the band with a lawsuit when this one hit record stores.

 Had Enough?
 Me Too!

 I think I've scarred your tender eyeballs with enough album cover disasters for this time out, so that ends this round, but remember, headbangers - though you may be safe for now, I may return at any time with another installment of Awful Heavy Metal Album Covers.
 BEWARE!!